-- In Jurassic World, during a conversation between Claire and her sister, Claire declares that she's unlikely to have children.
-Her sister insists that she will, concluding with, "It's worth it."
+- In Jurassic World, during a conversation between Claire and her sister Karen, Claire declares that she's unlikely to have children.
+Karen insists that she will, concluding with, "It's worth it."
 For what it's worth, Karen doesn't have a low opinion of Claire for it, and it isn't used to make Claire seem cold or weird.

 - The previous trilogy managed to subvert it.
 Jurassic Park has a minor bit of friction between Ellie and Grant, since the former wants kids while the latter doesn't.
 Naturally he's the one who gets separated from everyone else with the children (who he ends up bonding with).
 By the third film, they have since split up, and Ellie has married and had children of her own.
 However they remain good friends.

 - Reversing the Always Female trend, the film of About a Boy has main character Will's relatives insisting that he is in some sense "broken" because of his lack of interest in fatherhood.

 - Amy Schumer's character in Trainwreck gets chided by her settled sister (who is a stepmom and expecting a child) for partying and sleeping around, when she can start a family.

-- The Five-Year Engagement contains a scene where Tom says he doesn't want kids, prompting shocked reactions from his fiance.
+- The Five-Year Engagement contains a scene where Tom says he doesn't want kids, prompting shocked reactions from his fiancée.
 She then gets them to babysit her niece in an attempt to show him how great kids are.

 - In Graceling, Katsa has no desire to marry or have children, simply believing the role is not for her.
 Other characters criticize her opinions, most notably Giddon, who flips out when she refuses to marry him and says that one day she will grow to want children, despite her denial.